collabmark/collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 This provision does not allow you to use the marks for fundraising.

 ### 3.4.
 Discussing something other than Community projects (fair use)
 Wordmarks can sometimes have a primary meaning, in addition to representing a brand (like the words “apple” or “facebook”).
 Our wordmarks were not real words before our projects were created.
-But we will interpret fair use broadly to include the use of our wordmarks when you really mean to talk about something other than the Community projects.
+But we will interpret fair use broadly to permit the use of our wordmarks when you really mean to talk about something other than the Community projects.

 ### 3.5.
 Refer to Community projects (nominative use)
 You can use the non-stylized wordmarks (e.g. `["Wikipedia"]`) to describe: